Longwield History, Family Crest & Coats of Arms

 Early History of the Longwield family

-Another 159 words (11 lines of text) covering the years 1807, 1882, 1689, 1797 and 1797 are included under the topic Early Longwield History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Longwield research.
+Another 80 words (6 lines of text) covering the years 1807, 1882, 1689, 1797 and 1797 are included under the topic Early Longwield History in all our PDF Extended History products and printed products wherever possible.

 Longwield Spelling Variations